MH23333/MH23333.github.io/README.md

-This bolg template is copied from Japck.
+This bolg template is copied from jalpc.